Press "Enter" to skip to content

 Lastly, bake in a direct “messaging” service – because, why not?
 Dead easy, convenient, and creates user lockin.
 Facebook wouldn’t be where it is without messenger and WhatsApp.

-• A web browser: While acquiring a company like Mozilla would be ideal (best for end users), it’s more likely we’ll see a Chromium-based offering.
+• A web browser: While acquiring a company like Mozilla would be ideal (best for end users), it is more likely we’ll see a Chromium-based offering.
 When you look at what some of the other browsers like Opera are doing with AI, it is intriguing.
 OpenAI could create something remarkable with integrated ChatGPT capabilities.

 • Enhancing the search experience: Developing a standalone domain and rebranding their search tools, possibly adding services like maps.
 I did a stand alone post on this elsewhere.
 The SearchGPT offering is stunning.